bago1/crypto-recommendations/Documentation.md

 9. **Dockerization**
     The application can be containerized using Docker.
 A Dockerfile is provided to build an image and run the application in a container.
 The application can be accessed at http://localhost:8080 when running in a container.
-    To build the image: docker run -p 8080:8080 bago1/crypto:latest
+    To build the image: docker run -p 8080:8080 bago1/crypto:latest To start the project the script named build_and_run.sh also can be used via docker-launch.

 10. **Kubernetes Deployment**
     The application can be deployed to a Kubernetes cluster using a deployment and service configuration.
 The deployment ensures that the application is running and available, while the service provides a stable endpoint for accessing the application.